 A cavity drainage dystem allows for moisture or running water to travel behind the membrane in a controlled way, whilst requiring minimal preparation and disturbance to an existing substrate.

 Delta MS 500 was installed to walls and barrelled ceilings, with Delta MS20 loose laid to the floor with a protective screed subsequently poured on top.
 Below the floor membrane, perimeter drainage channels were located within rebates allowing for any future water ingress to be diverted to suitable discharge points.

-Advance Property Preservation also considered the operation of building, ensuring the Type C System was serviceable and that future and ongoing maintenance was possible.
+The waterproofing contractor also considered the operation of building, ensuring the Type C System was serviceable and that future and ongoing maintenance was possible.

 After the Type C System was installed, walls and soffits were battened and boarded with moisture resistant plasterboard and plastered over.
 Once complete the walls were painted with an anti-mould paint, with insulation and timber oak flooring then being laid.

 A moisture sensitive, humidistat-controlled fan was fitted as well as new lighting to give the client a new dry storage space.